-Any member of the academic staff who wishes to continue in employment beyond the EJRA should first discuss his/her situation informally and in good time with the Senior Tutor.
+5.3 Any Fellow who wishes to continue in employment beyond the EJRA should first discuss his or her situation informally and in good time with the Senior Tutor.
+Fellows may also take advice from the Principal Bursar or Finance Bursar about pensions or housing benefits.
 Holders of joint appointments should also consult their head of department and/or division.
-Similarly, where a contract of any type is held with another body, such as an NHS trust or another college, that other body should also be consulted.
+Similarly, where a contract of any type is held with another body such as an NHS trust or another college, that other body should also be consulted.